josenunes-econ/josenunes-econ.github.io/index.md

 # José Nunes
-Intern at ERSE (Energy Services Regulatory Authority)
+Intern at ERSE (Energy Services Regulatory Authority) BSc in Economics at Nova School of Business and Economics

 📧 [josepnunes3@gmail.com](mailto:josepnunes3@gmail.com) | [LinkedIn](https://linkedin.com/in/josepnunes/) | [CV](/Jose_Nunes_CV_2.pdf)

 ---

 Welcome to my website!
-I am an intern at ERSE (Energy Services Regulatory Authority).
+I am currently an intern at ERSE (Energy Services Regulatory Authority).
 My interests are in regulatory and industrial economics, and applied data analysis.
 Here you can find my projects.

 ---